-A standard affiliate program requires creating unique links for each affiliate, tracking the conversions made from each of those links, determining how much each affiliate has earned, and then paying all your affiliates their commission.
+A standard affiliate program requires creating those unique links for each affiliate, tracking the conversions made from each of those links, determining how much each affiliate has earned, and then paying all your affiliates their commission.

 The question is: Should you use affiliate software or an affiliate network to manage your affiliate program?
 Let’s compare.

 What is an affiliate network?

 Affiliate networks connect companies who are interested in running an affiliate marketing program with registered content creators who are interested in promoting products for money.
 By building up a pool of participants from both sides, affiliate networks make it easier to fill out a list of affiliates – businesses don’t have to manually find affiliates themselves.
 Once companies and affiliates are connected, the affiliate network acts as a middleman.

 Companies are charged a fee to have their affiliate program listed on the network.
 Once the program has been approved according to the network’s specifications, it is listed on the site and ready to accept applications.
 Companies can then screen and accept any affiliates who seem like a good fit for their program.

 Interested affiliates, on the other hand, sign up to the network (usually free of charge) and can browse the database of companies with affiliate programs.
 When they find a company with products and a commission structure they like, they can apply to join that company’s affiliate program.